KAnggara/GoTMP_Web/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [kanggara@kanggara.net](mailto:kanggara@kanggara.net).
+If you discover a security vulnerability within GoTMP, please send an e-mail to Call Vin via [call.vin@kanggara.me](mailto:call.vin@kanggara.me).
 All security vulnerabilities will be promptly addressed.

 ## License